Etsy: 2005–2014

 In March 2010, Kalin said that the company is profitable and "plans to go public, though not until at least next year".
 Financial statements required to be filed by Etsy in order to go public show that due to reinvestment of annually increasing gross profits in marketing, product development, and management, the company has not reported a net profit as of 2015.

 In December 2010, Etsy said it had seven million registered users, and that it would continue to focus on a personal community feel as it grows larger, as that is part of what distinguishes it from eBay.

 In March 2011, Etsy "introduced a Facebook-style social networking system called People Search...to help buyers and sellers connect with each other and become friends".
 By doing so, Etsy made any past purchase with feedback easily searchable, which caused many complaints.
 Etsy then made changes to the site to better guard information regarding users' purchases.

 In July 2011, Chad Dickerson, CTO since September 2008, became CEO, upon the firing of Rob Kalin.
 Later CTOs were Kellan Elliot-McCrea and John Allspaw.

 In April 2012, a newspaper article about Etsy covered its fraud detection efforts; Etsy had been criticized in the past for inconsistently applying its rules about items having to be handmade.
 Later in April 2012, the writer of Regretsy, a popular blog, did independent research into a specific featured vendor, Ecologica Malibu, and found evidence to accuse the vendor of being a reseller, which would be against the Etsy Terms of Service.
 The vendor asserted that it was in line with the Terms of Service, stating that the shop had simply failed to identify itself as a "collective" that included the work of several individuals, and many Etsy community members posted on the Etsy forum expressing unhappiness with the action (or lack of action) taken by Etsy.
 As of June 2012, the vendor's account is no longer active on Etsy.

 In May 2012, Etsy raised $40 million in Series F funding, and announced the company had become a B Corp.
 This B Lab certification lapsed in 2017.
 Etsy's 2012 funds went towards expanding Etsy in international markets, including France, Germany, and Australia.

 On October 1, 2013, Dickerson held an online Town Hall Meeting to announce that Etsy would now permit factory-made goods and drop shipping, provided the seller either designed or hired designers of the items, disclosed to Etsy their factory, disclosed that they used factories and took "ownership" of the process.
 In that meeting and afterward, Etsy claimed the meaning of the word "handmade" should be redefined to encompass factory made.
+Dickerson described the website as "a platform that provides meaning to people, and an opportunity to validate their art, their craft".

 In June 2014, Etsy purchased A Little Market, a French e-commerce site for handmade goods, foods, and wine, for a mix of cash and stock valued at less than $100 million.
 At the time the acquisition was the company's largest.